hardskilled/react-native-international/README.md

 ## Usage

-The first step is to add language packs
+The first step is to add language packs.

 ### Step 1.
 Create language packs

-Make separate files for each language.
+For first make directory `translations` and separate files for each language.

-##### en.js
+##### translations/en.ts

 ```ts
 export default <LanguagePack>{